-We checked in with Florida Hospital Physical Therapist Samantha Corkwell for tips on running in cold weather.
+We checked in with AdventHealth Physical Therapist Samantha Corkwell for tips on running in cold weather.
 She's suggested four minor adjustments that will help you stay moving during the most frigid months of the year.

 - Layer up, then layer down

 Yes, the chill hits hard, but you'll quickly find yourself warming up as you get into your run.

 "Dress for 20 degrees warmer than the outside temperature because your body will warm up pretty quickly," Corkwell says.

 Being prepared for these changing temperatures means dressing in layers, especially ones that are easy to peel off and stuff in a pocket.
 Sweat-wicking clothes are a good bet to keep your body dry.

 The biggest health risk for cold-weather runners, especially those with prior injuries, is pulling muscles that haven't been properly warmed up, Corkwell says.